coffeegist/ansible-role-bob-the-builder/README.md

 # ansible-role-bob-the-builder

+This is role designed to run pre-configured blueprints from [Bob the Builder](https://github.com/coffeegist/bob-the-builder) across your inventory.

 ## Role Variables

 To use this role, you must define the variables listed below.
 The easiest way to do this is to copy the `vars/main.yml.sample` file to `vars/main.yml` and add your Azure DevOps organization and personal access token.